 What happens if a carer tests positive?
 If a carer receives a positive test result they will stop working immediately and self-isolate for 10 days as per Department of Health guidelines.
 We complete a risk assessment and make a list of all clients that the carer has been in contact with, in a similar way to NHS Test and Trace.
 We will advise all clients that the carer has visited.
 Department of Health guidance says that providing PPE has not been breached, the risk is minimal.

 What happens if other clients test positive?
 If one of our carers have been in contact with another client who has tested positive, we will complete a thorough risk assessment to make sure all our carers were wearing correct PPE.
 Providing the PPE has been worn correctly, the risk to others is minimal according to Department of Health guidelines.

 How can I get a test?
-The Care Company can help you to order a test on-line to be delivered to your address or we hold a stock of tests in the office that can be dropped around for you and members of your household to use.
+The Care Company can help you order a test on-line to be delivered to your address or we hold a stock of tests in the office that can be dropped around for you and members of your household to use.
 These tests are then regerstered by yourself and sent by post with the results comming back to you.
 Unfortunately we can only oversee you doing the test, our carers are unable to perform the test on you, you must be able to do the test yourself.